3099f4d3-216c-4027-bf4c-bc1082b6fc5c/Ownify/README.md

 All communication must be encrypted.
 This is to ensure that the data cannot be viewed or changed on the way.
 ## Technology
 ### Communication
 Communication must be encrypted.
 This means that all interfaces must be addressed encrypted.
 That no manipulation of the data can take place.
-This must be done on the basis of known methods, such as SSL/TLS. [^ SSL/ TLS: https://en.wikipedia.org/wiki/Transport_Layer_Security]
+This must be done on the basis of known methods, such as SSL/TLS. [^1]

 ### Storage
 The data must be stored encrypted, which makes manipulation of the data more difficult or impossible.